DAY ONE: WALKING & SHOPPING IN DOWNTOWN DENVER

-Explore the Space exhibit, Exhibition Health, gems & minerals exhibit and the Dinosaur exhibition.
-The Denver Museum of Nature & Science also features IMAX and a planetarium.
-Open every day 9 a.m.–5 p.m.
+Explore exhibits like Space Odyssey, Exhibition Health, Gems & Minerals, Egyptian Mummies and Prehistoric Journey.
+The Denver Museum of Nature & Science also features an IMAX theater and a planetarium.
+Open every day from 9 a.m.–5 p.m.

-The Denver Zoo spans over 75 acres and is home to more than 4,000 animals including rare amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!
+The Denver Zoo spans over 75 acres and is home to more than 4,000 animals, including rare Amur leopards, okapi, black rhinoceros, elephants, vampire bats, orangutan, Komodo dragons and more!
 The Toyota Elephant Passage exhibit is the largest bull elephant habitat in the world.
-The zoo's new Amur tiger habitat, The Edge, will bring guests closer than ever to these magnificent felines.
-Open every day 9 a.m.-5 p.m.
+The zoo's new Amur tiger habitat, The Edge, brings guests closer than ever to these magnificent felines.
+Open every day from 9 a.m. to 5 p.m.

-This oasis in the middle of the city has 45 different gardens (some 33,000 plants), as well as one of the nation's top 10 conservatories.
+This oasis in the middle of the city has 45 different gardens, some 33,000 plants, and one of the nation's top 10 conservatories.
 Relax in the Japanese Garden, climb through the Rock Alpine Garden and explore the Mordecai Children's Garden.
-Denver Botanic Gardens is open everyday 9 a.m.–5 p.m.
+Denver Botanic Gardens is open every day 9 a.m.–5 p.m.

-Located 71 miles (114 km) northwest of Denver, Rocky Mountain National Park features 400 square miles (1,036 sq km) of scenic beauty, including Trail Ridge Road, the highest continuous highway in the world crossing the Continental Divide at over two miles above sea level.
+Located 71 miles (114 km) northwest of Denver, Rocky Mountain National Park features 400 square miles (1,036 sq km) of scenic beauty, including Trail Ridge Road, the highest continuous highway in the world, which crosses the Continental Divide at higher than two miles above sea level.
 The park has two information centers, hundreds of miles of hiking trails, tranquil lakes, waterfalls, wildlife and horseback riding.
 Estes Park is a resort town on the edge of the park with restaurants and shops.

-Mount Evans has the highest paved auto road in North America snaking its way to the 14,260-foot (4,346 m) summit.
-The road is open only from the Friday before Memorial Day through the first Monday in October, and frequently has snow on it, even in August.
+Mount Evans has the highest paved auto road in North America, snaking its way to the 14,260-foot (4,346 m) summit.
+The road is open only from the Friday before Memorial Day through the first Monday in October and frequently has snow on it, even in August.
 (The road closes at Summit Lake after Labor Day, preventing you from reaching the top).
-The view from the top takes in the entire Front Range.
-The summit is 60 miles (97 km) from downtown Denver.
+The summit is 60 miles (97 km) from downtown Denver and the view from the top takes in the entire Front Range.
 On your way up the mountain, be sure to stop at M. Walter Pesman Trail (maintained by Denver Botanic Gardens) for a wildflower hike; you won't see anything like the rare flowers and 1,500-year-old bristlecone pine trees anywhere else in the world.
 The trail winds through subalpine and alpine areas where wildflowers and animals of the fragile tundra live.

 Located just 42 miles (68 km) west of Denver, Georgetown is a delightful Victorian village set in a spectacular mountain valley with 200 restored buildings from the 1870s.
 The main street has shops and restaurants and many of the old homes have been turned into antique stores.
-The Georgetown Loop Mining & Railroad Park operates in the summer months with narrow gauge steam locomotives curling down a mountain ledge, at one point crossing over a 90-foot (27 m) high trestle with optional tour of a silver mine. -Can be combined with Mt.
+The Georgetown Loop Mining & Railroad Park operates during the summer months with narrow gauge steam locomotives curling down a mountain ledge, at one point crossing over a 90-foot-high (27 m) trestle with an optional tour of a silver mine. -Can be combined with Mt.
 Evans or the Golden area attractions-

-Situated at the foothills of the Rocky Mountains, Fort Collins offers fabulous recreational opportunities, diverse cultural attractions, a vibrant nightlife scene, and plenty of family friendly activities.
-Just 65 miles north of Denver (about an hour and 15 minutes drive) on I-25, the town is home to Colorado State University.
-Explore the city's 50 parks, 280 miles of trails, including paved and unpaved walking and bike trails, or go for a whitewater adventure on the Cache la Poudre, a river runner's paradise from May through September.
+Situated at the foothills of the Rocky Mountains, Fort Collins offers fabulous recreational opportunities, diverse cultural attractions, a vibrant nightlife scene and plenty of family-friendly activities.
+Just 65 miles north of Denver (about an hour's drive) on I-25, the town is home to Colorado State University.
+Explore the city's 50 parks, trek over 280 miles of trails (including paved and unpaved walking and bike trails) or go for a whitewater adventure on the Cache la Poudre, a river runner's paradise, from May through September.
 Downtown Fort Collins features a wide array of cuisine and nightlife options, not to mention some great shopping.
-And of course, no visit to the city would be complete without a trip to the world famous New Belgium Brewery, a must-see for craft beer aficionados.
+And of course, no visit to the city would be complete without a trip to the world-famous New Belgium Brewery, a must-see for craft beer aficionados.